Lux Cache

 2021

-A mixtape framed as alien transmission — the dream-broadcasts of Drayan, a teenage hybrid-child alien from the X'ziphursch VII civilisation, reaching his earth-father through a distortion implant device across three weeks.
-Each track channels a different human emotion, from homesick frustration to lovestruck empathy; high-saturation Technicolor candy-fiction running through music, merch and rollout.
+A mixtape framed as alien transmission: the dream-broadcasts of Drayan, a teenage hybrid-child of the X'ziphursch VII civilisation, reaching an earth-father through a distortion implant device over three weeks.
+Each track channels a single human emotion — homesick frustration, lovestruck empathy — rendered in high-saturation Technicolor.

 No World As Good As Mine